All Episodes

 I think they get that.

-We really need, you know, monitoring of our Big Gulp usage.
+We really need monitoring of our big gulp usage.

-Uh or you know, to buy a pack of cigarettes if you're 21, need to show picture ID, need to show picture ID to buy beer or alcohol, but you don't need to show it to vote.
+The same people that don't want voter ID, demand IDs to get a jewel pod, if you can even get the flavor that you like anymore, or to buy a pack of cigarettes if you're 21, need to show picture ID, need to show picture ID to buy beer or alcohol, but you don't need to show it to vote.

 Unbelievable.

-All right, let me get into what happened and Brian Kilmead's really good interview with Victor Shoken.
+All right, let me get into what happened in Brian Kilmead's really good interview with Victor Shokin.

-And I'll let Victor remember there's an interpreter here.
+And I'll let Victor Shoe, remember, there's an interpreter here.

-And that it was the at the insistence of Joe Biden.
+And that it was at the insistent of Joe Biden.

-Now, before I start playing Victor Shokan, let me take you down a trip.
+Now, before I start playing Victor Shokin, let me take you down a trip.

 Let's remind you.

-This is Joe Biden bragging about how he leveraged one billion taxpayer dollars to get this prosecutor fired, put it together with Devin Archer's testimony.
+This is Joe Biden bragging about how he leveraged $1 billion taxpayer dollars to get this prosecutor fired, put it together with Devin Archer's testimony.

-They thought they were going bankrupt, put it together with what we know Barisma executives begging for DC help.
+They thought they were going bankrupt, put it together with what we know Burisma executives begging for DC help.

 Anyway, here's what the fired prosecutor in six hours had to say.

-Why were you fired from your position by President Poshenko?
+Why were you fired from your position by President Prashenko?

-I have said repeatedly in my previous interviews that Poroshenko fired me at the insistence of then Vice President Biden Because I was investigating the response.
+I have said repeatedly in my previous interviews that Poroshenko fired me at the insistence of the then Vice President Biden because I was investigating Burisma.

-That he wanted you to stay on the job, but there was pressure from uh President Vice President Biden?
+That he wanted you to stay on the job, but there was pressure from Vice President Biden?

 This is how it was.

-Uh there were no complaints whatsoever, no problems with how I was performing at uh my job.
+There were no complaints whatsoever, no problems with how I was performing at my job, but because pressure was repeatedly put on President Poroshenko, that is what ended up in him firing me.

-I'll play a lot more of that as we uh continue this Monday.
+I'll play a lot more of that as we continue this Monday.

 Anyway, one week from today, it's Labor Day, isn't it, Linda?